 Gary Hoitsma leads Carmen Group’s Transportation Practice.
-He manages a team of professionals to achieve client missions in transportation and infrastructure, including highways, transit, rail, aviation, intermodal, public- private partnerships, construction and economic development.
+He manages a team of professionals to achieve client missions especially on issues related to transportation, infrastructure, energy and the environment.
+He brings broad experience in navigating the federal legislative and administrative landscape with regard to such areas as highways, highway safety, transit, rail, aviation, public-private partnerships, environmental policy, air quality, alternative fuels, advanced vehicle technologies, infrastructure construction and economic development.

-Gary served eight years as senior advisor and press secretary to U.S. Senator James M. Inhofe (R-Okla.), who currently serves as chairman of the Senate Environment & Public Works Committee that has jurisdiction over key federal transportation, infrastructure and environmental programs.
+Gary served eight years as the senior advisor and press secretary to U.S. Senator James M. Inhofe (R-Okla.), a leading member and former chairman of the Senate Environment & Public Works Committee.
 Gary worked closely with Inhofe to develop and coordinate legislative strategies and communicate clear positions on a wide variety of critical public policy issues.

-Previously, Gary served eight years as the top aide to the administrator of the Federal Highway Administration at the U.S. Department of Transportation, where coordinated public and congressional affairs activities and helped build interest group coalitions for administration transportation policies that included major highway and transit reauthorization bills.
+Previously, Gary also served as a top aide to the administrator of the Federal Highway Administration at the U.S. Department of Transportation, where coordinated public and congressional affairs activities and helped build interest group coalitions for administration transportation policies that included major highway and transit reauthorization bills.